Types of cancer

 You can find out about lymphomas.

-Myeloma is also known as multiple myeloma.
-It is a cancer that starts in plasma cells.
+Myeloma is a cancer that starts in plasma cells.
 Plasma cells are a type of white blood cell made in the bone marrow.
 They produce antibodies, also called immunoglobulins, to help fight infection.

-Plasma cells can become abnormal, multiply uncontrollably, and only make a type of antibody that doesn't work properly to fight infection.
+Plasma cells can become abnormal and multiply out of control.
+They make a type of antibody that doesn't work properly to fight infection.

 Myeloma makes up about 1 out of every 100 cases of cancer (1%) in the UK.